Advice is a dangerous gift, even from the wise to the wise, and all courses may run ill.J.R.R. Tolkien

 I erred with my first purchase of a natural stone.
 It was recommended by the hardware store owner in Sendai where I bought it many years ago, and I fear he intentionally foisted a low-quality stone on me that a person more experienced with natural sharpening stones would have rejected.
 This stone “drags” steel, a phenomenon where the stone deposits hard clumps on the blade that gouge the stone’s surface and leaves rough spots on the blade.
 It’s impossible, BTW, to judge a stone’s propensity for this pixieish behavior by eyeball alone.
 I learned an expensive lesson about both natural stones and salesmen that day.
 I still use that stone for sharpening axes and gardening tools, but the real reason I keep it around is as a reminder of my foolishness.

 After that first disastrous purchase, I became more careful and paid less attention to what people said or write.
-Instead I learned from people’s mistakes.
+Instead I paid more attention and learned from my mistakes and those of other people.
 And I considered motives.
 Consequently, I don’t give a rodent’s ruddy fundament about most people’s opinions.
 Too many who claim expertise talk and write about things they only partially understand.
 Many have a conflict of interest.
 Still others seek justification of their poor decisions.

 Nor I do care about the region or mountain or mine a stone came from, or its designation or color.
 Even the best mine produces mostly waste.

-And because of the impossibility of evaluating stones long-distance, and considering Gildor’s wise words quoted at the top of this post, I don’t give advice about stones, so please don’t ask.
+And because of the impossibility of evaluating stones long-distance, and considering Gildor’s wise words quoted at the top of this post, I don’t give advice about what stones to buy or where to buy them, so please don’t ask.
 But I will tell you what I do when buying a stone:

 - I examine the stone for cracks and signs of irregularities and impending separation at its sides (not all defects are fatal);